luslab/oz-bulk-rnaseq/D. Alignment.md

 Aligners aim to:
 1. speed up process
 2. reduce amount of memory used
-3. maximise quality of the alingme
+3. maximise quality of the alignment

 The main RNA-seq aligners are:
-4. TopHat > TopHat2
+1. TopHat > TopHat2.
+Slowish 1000mins.
+Everyone used it from 2009
+2. STAR.
+Faster 20mins.
+Used more memory (need a server)
+3. HISAT.
+Faster 20mins& reduce memory

 ## Splice-aware Aligners